Kreativshikkk/Data-visualization-lesson/Plot the information from all platforms/Theory and task.md

 labels_positions.append(start_x + (bars_amount * (bar_width + spacing) - spacing) / 2)
 x_labels.append(platform)
 ```
+Where `platform` is the name of the platform, `start_x` is the `x` position of the first bar related to the particular platform, `bars_amount` is the amount of bars related to the platform, `bar_width` is the width of the bar, `spacing` is the distance between the bars related to the same platform.

 In order to set them on the X-axis, you have to use the following code:
 ```python
 ax.set_xticks(labels_positions)
 ax.set_xticklabels(x_labels)
 ```

-Where `platform` is the name of the platform, `start_x` is the `x` position of the first bar related to the particular platform, `bars_amount` is the amount of bars related to the platform, `bar_width` is the width of the bar, `spacing` is the distance between the bars.
 And, respectively, you have to renew `start_x` as follows:
 ```python
 start_x += (bar_width + spacing) * bars_amount + distance_between_platforms - spacing